iw4rr10r/gb-shading-effect/docs/en/the-ball.md

 ```

 The declaration that the `Ball` class fulfills the contract defined by the `Renderable` interface is made through the inheritance in C++.
 Remember that the notion of interface in the strict sense of the term does not exist here.
 And it is by using the multiple inheritance of C++ that you can make your classes implement multiple interfaces, deriving from multiple classes that define different contracts.

+You will notice that it is imperative here to provide a destructor.
+Indeed, in general, derived classes can allocate memory or contain references to other resources that will have to be cleaned up when the object is destroyed.
+If you do not define a destructor here, when the `Ball` instance is destroyed, it may be seen simply as a `Renderable` instance, in which case the destructor of the `Ball` class will never be invoked.
+And so all the resources it refers to will not be cleaned, and the memory it has allocated will not be released.
+This will cause memory leaks!

 Well, let's now move on to the definition of our `Ball` class: